mantidproject/mantid/docs/source/plotting/ColorfillPlotsHelp.rst

 Contour Plots
 =============

-A Contour Plot is essientially a Colorfill Plot, with Contour lines overlaid.
+A Contour Plot is essentially a Colorfill Plot with Contour lines overlaid.

 |
 |